IWT-Book/Book-Master/Book/HTML/Sections/headings.md

    * 6 levels of headings &lt;h1&gt; - &lt;h6&gt;
    * Semantic Block Elements
+   * Should be thought of as outlining
    * Generally render from large to small
+   * Often mistakenly thought of as presentational

 </script>
 </section>